Splash singularities for a general Oldroyd model with finite Weissenberg number: Introduction

 \subsection{Outline of the paper}

-In Section 2 we prove a local existence result for the Conformal-Lagragian system associated to \eqref{undimsys} through a fixed point argument and as product of our estimates, we get that the local existence time $T$ can be estimated from above by $\frac{\We}{1+\We}$.
-In Section 3 we prove stability estimates which allow us to obtain the splash.
-Finally, in Section 4 we show the existence of the splash singularity, by means of a specific choice of the initial velocity.
+In the Section \ref{sec:2} we prove, through a fixed point argument, a local existence result for the conformal-lagragian system associated to \eqref{undimsys} and as byproduct of our estimates, we get that the local existence time $T$ can be estimated from above by $\frac{\We}{1+\We}$. \\ In the Section \ref{sec:3} we prove the stability estimates, with respect to a suitable one parameter family of perturbations of the initial splash domain. \\ Finally, in the Section \ref{sec:4} we show the existence of a splash singularity, by means of the previously mentioned geometric argument.

-\section{Local existence for the system in Conformal-Lagrangian coordinates}
+\section{Local existence for the system in conformal-lagrangian coordinates}

-We focus on the analysis of the system \eqref{undimsys} but we want to rewrite it in Conformal-Lagrangian coordinates in order to use a fixed point argument for proving the local existence.
-The first step is to pass in Conformal coordinates.
+We focus on the analysis of the system \eqref{undimsys} but we want to rewrite it in conformal-lagrangian coordinates in order to use a fixed point argument for proving the local existence.
+The first step is to pass in conformal coordinates.
 Let us apply the conformal map $P(z)=\tilde{z}$, for $z\in\mathbb{C} \setminus \Gamma$, defined as a branch of $\sqrt{z}$, where $\Gamma$ is a line, passed through the splash point, for details see \cite{CCFGG2} and \cite{DMS1}; and the change of coordinates from $\Omega\rightarrow\tilde{\Omega}=P(\Omega)$.
 The conformal velocity field and elastic stress tensor are defined as follows

-Defining $J^P_{kj}=\partial_{X_j}P_k(P^{-1}(\tilde{X}))$ and $\displaystyle Q^2=\left|\frac{dP}{dz}(P^{-1}(\tilde{X}))\right|^2$, then the new system in Conformal coordinates is the following in $[0,T]\times \tilde{\Omega}(t)$.
+Defining $J^P_{kj}=\partial_{X_j}P_k(P^{-1}(\tilde{X}))$ and $\displaystyle Q^2=\left|\frac{dP}{dz}(P^{-1}(\tilde{X}))\right|^2$, then the new system in conformal coordinates is the following in $[0,T]\times \tilde{\Omega}(t)$.

-The second step is to pass in Lagrangian coordinates in order to fix the domain.
+The second step is to pass in lagrangian coordinates in order to fix the domain.
 We look at the flux equation

-by using the new Lagrangian velocity, pressure and elastic stress
+by using the new lagrangian velocity, pressure and elastic stress